search icon

 • Procure licenses and permits - these licenses and permits vary according to state, city and/or municipality.
 Do your research on what is required for your particular industry and make sure your business is compliant with the established rules and regulations.
 When in doubt, ask it in writing from specific, local licensing agencies what permits you are responsible for before proceeding to break ground, and which ones do not apply to you.
 Finding out what is required in advance can save you time and money on costly setbacks if you do not have proper licensing or permits for your business.

-Focus on building your business, not tracking expenses—try Sage Business Cloud Accounting
+Sage lets you focus on building your business, not tracking expenses

 When startup businesses are already strapped for time and resources, low overhead is critical to success and eventual expansion.
-In order to keep your startup dream alive and well, you’ll need to keep an accurate record of your expenses.
-When every dime and every minute count toward your startups bottom line, Sage Business Cloud Accounting online accounting software can help you easily track your expenses—in your startup’s first year and well into its successful future!
+To keep your startup dream alive and well, you’ll need to keep an accurate record of your expenses.
+When every dime and every minute counts toward your startup's bottom line, Sage 50 accounting software can help you easily track your expenses—in your startup’s first year and well into its successful future!

 Ready to grow your business?

-Sage Business Cloud will help you spend less time on administration and more on attracting customers.
+Sage 50 will help you spend less time on administration and more on attracting customers.

 The startup costs shown here by industry are merely guidelines and average estimates based on information pulled from a variety of sources.
 While we have attempted to present the most accurate information available, please be aware that startup costs can vary greatly according to a number of factors, including but not limited to state and local fees, and contractor quotes.
 The information presented here is intended to help guide prospective business owners in the search for information on starting a business within a given industry, but should not be interpreted as an exact quote.